 Considered safe and effective, these treatments help improve the appearance of wrinkles and frown lines, especially in areas around the eyes and between the eyebrows.
 They may also slow down the formation of new wrinkles or crease lines by preventing the contraction of some facial muscles.

-The risks of Botox and similar neuromodulator injections include:
+The risks of Botox and similar neuromodulator injections can

 - occasional headaches